 Updated October 21: Sources have indicated that the resolution as currently introduced is non-binding.

 Last night, the City of Chicago became the latest US city to introduce a resolution that would effectively decriminalize psychedelic plants and fungi.
-Members of Chicago’s Committee on Health and Human Relations unanimously voted (50-0) on “A Resolution supporting Entheogenic Plant practice, declaring that the investigation and arrest of individuals involved with the Adult Use of Entheogenic Plants on the Federal Schedule 1 List be amongst the lowest priority for the City of Chicago and the Chicago Police Department…” Chicago’s effort follows in the footsteps of Denver and Oakland, two other large US cities which passed similar measures earlier this year.
+Members of Chicago’s Committee on Health and Human Relations unanimously voted (50-0) on “A Resolution supporting Entheogenic Plant practice, declaring that the investigation and arrest of individuals involved with the Adult Use of Entheogenic Plants on the Federal Schedule 1 List be amongst the lowest priority for the City of Chicago and the Chicago Police Department…” Chicago’s effort follows in the footsteps of Denver and Oakland, two other large US cities that passed similar measures earlier this year.

 Modeled closely after the resolution passed by Oakland City Council’s Public Safety Committee in May of this year, Chicago’s resolution will deprioritize the enforcement of crimes that relate to the possession of entheogenic plants by adults within the city’s limits.
 While possession of these plants will remain illegal under federal law, the resolution directs local law enforcement to direct their attention elsewhere.
 As in Denver and Oakland, how this will practically impact the sale and use of the drug within Chicago remains to be seen.